Skip to main content

 The Recycling Research & Development grant would be the appropriate grant to apply for the development portion of the project, while the marketing of the developed software or app could be considered education and outreach in a Waste Reduction Initiative Through Education grant.

-Yes, all funds must be spent by the end of the grant term and be reported in the Final Grant Report.
+Yes, all funds must be spent and goods and services received by the end of the fiscal year (June 30) and be reported in the Quarterly and Final Grant Reports.

-The Waste Reduction Assistance grant has a special category of award for the creation of new end markets with a maximum award of $500,000.
-No other project types will be prioritized for the FY2024 awards.
+The WRA grant has a special category of award for the creation of new end markets with a maximum award of $500,000.
+No other project types will be prioritized for the FY2026 awards.

 The Arizona Recycling Advisory Committee will review eligible applications received by the application deadline and make recommendations to the ADEQ Director, who will review and approve final awards.